 Relation with phishing group targeting local banks in Japan

-The Cyber Security Institute at Trend Micro collaborated with JC3 and its members to research and analyse a phishing group targeting domestic banks in Japan.
+The Cyber Security Institute at Trend Micro collaborated with JC3 and its members to research and analyze a phishing group targeting domestic banks in Japan.
 The results of this collaboration were reported in April 2021.
 Trend Micro also reported notable characteristics of BP1 and BP6, the two largest banking phishing groups identified in the project.

 As mentioned earlier, some text messages seen in this campaign contained links to lure users into installing security software.
 In reality, however, users would end up unknowingly infecting their device with the Android malware KeepSpy.
-It has also been confirmed that when accessed via an iPhone outside of the observed campaign period (September 30 to October 12, 2021), these phishing sites appear as websites for a telecommunication company and are categorised under the BP1 group.
+It has also been confirmed that when accessed via an iPhone outside of the observed campaign period (September 30 to October 12, 2021), these phishing sites appear as websites for a telecommunication company and are categorized under the BP1 group.

 How to protect yourself from phishing

 This is the first case in Japan where a type of malware that targets iPhones resulted in financial damage.